In our digital era of texting and typing, there seems to be little space for writing.

 Here are some points to look for if you want to know how to make your handwriting better.

-- Slant: the angle of your writing depends on both your wrist movement and the angle of the paper.
-A slight slant can result in an elegant italic or cursive font.
+- Slant: a slight slant can result in an elegant italic or cursive font.
 However, too much of a slant can be very difficult to read, so don’t overdo it.

-- Alignment: in primary school we all learn to write on the lines.
-As we grow up we take some more liberty and are content as long as we write somewhere in-between the lines.
+- Alignment: in primary school, we all learn to write between the lines.
 Remember that those lines are there to help you, so use them to your advantage.